-We evaluated five AI companion apps specifically for creative writing: how well they sustain complex roleplay, whether they can hold a distinct character voice across a long session, how reliably they remember your established world and plot, and what safety tradeoffs you’re accepting when you open the app.
+We evaluated six AI companion apps specifically for creative writing: how well they sustain complex roleplay, whether they can hold a distinct character voice across a long session, how reliably they remember your established world and plot, and what safety tradeoffs you’re accepting when you open the app.
 If you’re building a novel, crafting a D&D campaign, or just want a creative sparring partner for character development, this ranking tells you which apps deliver and which ones will frustrate you.

 Key Takeaways